 - Be fully matriculated in a master’s degree program at MSU

 - Maintain at least a 3.00 GPA during each semester of the assistantship

 Graduate Assistant assignments are consistent with the goals and objective of the student’s academic program.
 Students will be directly involved with faculty research or the instructional function of the University.
 Graduate Assistants receive tuition and University-wide fee remission for up to 24 graduate credits per academic year.
-Fees that are specific to courses or to individual students are not included in the remission (e.g. Art studio fees, supplies, parking and/or Health Insurance, etc.).
-Graduate assistants also receive a stipend for the full 10 month appointment.
-The value of the stipend payment is taxable.
+Fees that are specific to courses or to individual students are not included in the remission (e.g. housing, studio fees, supplies, parking, and/or Health Insurance, etc.).
+Graduate assistants also receive a stipend for their work throughout the term of their appointment.
+The value of the stipend payment may vary and is taxable.